Keyboard shortcuts

 }

-Enums generate a Kotlin enum class with an integer value and a fromValue factory:
+Enums become Kotlin enum class with a fromValue factory:

 enum class ContactType(val value: Int) {